 The NDIS fund reasonable and necessary supports relating to a person’s disability to help them live an ordinary life and to reach their maximum level of independence, following their goals.
 This is all great isn’t it!
 So, what’s with the use of it being an insurance scheme?
 Well, think of it like this, the government has been kind enough to take out insurance for all Australians, so that if they meet the NDIS entry requirements and have a permanent disability, then they will be able to access those support services needed in order for them to be the best version of themselves.

-As of March 31st, there are 365,000 active participants on the NDIS, with 154,139 active participants receiving supports for the first time.
-The NDIS has been able to help all of those participants reach their potential and to achieve goals they would never have been able to accomplish before the scheme.
+This year there are over 550,000 active participants on the NDIS, with many receiving supports for the first time.
+The NDIS has bee able to help all of these participants reach their potential and achieve their goals.
+This would never have been possible before the scheme.

 A disability can happen to anyone – so as Australians we should be so proud to have a great system that allows support like this to exist.
 Go us!